Veer Surendra Sai University of Technology

 Veer Surendra Sai University of Technology, formerly known as the University College of Engineering, Burla, is a state university located in Burla, Sambalpur, Odisha, India.
 Established in 1956, it is the oldest engineering college in Odisha.
 UCE Burla, its former name, was officially changed to its current name on 10 June 2009, as a result of a resolution by the Government of Odisha to accord it with the status of a unitary university.

-The university was declared eligible to receive central assistance under Section 12B of the UGC Act in 2012.
+In 2012, the university was declared eligible to receive central assistance under Section 12B of the University Grants Commission Act, 1956.